 Welcome

-My name is Alexander Zeilmann and I am a Ph.D. student in mathematical modeling and image analysis for biomedical applications.
+My name is Alexander Zeilmann and I am a Ph.D. researcher in large-scale image analysis for biological and medical applications.
 I research and teach at the Heidelberg University and the Heidelberg Institute for Theoretical Studies for the Engineering Mathematics and Computing Lab.

 Before that, I worked and studied mathematics in Heidelberg, Munich and Utrecht.